ska-telescope/sdp-workflows-procfunc/docs/src/workflow_development.rst

 Workflow Development
 ====================

-The steps to develop and test an SDP workflow as follows:
+The steps to develop and test an SDP workflow are as follows:

 - Clone the ska-sdp-science-pipelines repository from GitLab and create a new branch for your work.